 With the decline in popularity of hitchhiking came a decline in the popularity of the hitchhiker version of this dead catter.
-Urban legends are expressions of current culture; if hitchhiking is no longer a popular activity, expect to see that element dropped from the legend as the tale is re-cast to place it in a current culture setting.
+Urban legends are expressions of current culture; if hitchhiking is no longer a popular activity, expect to see that element dropped from the legend as the tale is

 The growing importance of the shopping mall to our culture also played its part.
 What started out as mere collections of varied stores under one roof quickly came to evolve into social gathering places.
 The mall is somewhere to await friends or, once met, to pass the time with them.
 Though their mercantile function is still important, the mall's social and societal role is growing all the time.

 As for shopping centers and their place in this legend, folklorist Jan Harold Brunvand had this to say:

 Coming at it from a less folkloric, more pragmatic angle, a mall parking lot would be the obvious place for a mythical crazed killer looking for victims, hence the legend's shift in locale.
 Found there would be many women, a goodly number of them alone, each of them isolated once they leave the safety of the building to head for their cars.
 A murdering madman looking to pick and choose his victims could find no better venue.
 It would be like handing him a menu.